Frequently Asked Questions

 What time do classes meet?

-Our earliest classes begin at 6:00 AM (Pacific time) and our latest classes begin at 12:00 PM (Pacific time).
+Our earliest classes start at 6:00 AM (Pacific Time), and our latest classes begin at 12:00 PM (Pacific Time).

 When do you accept students?

-Open enrollment for 2024-25 begins on January 22, 2024 and closes on the Thursday before classes begin (Aug.
-29).
+Open enrollment for the 2025-26 term began on January 27, 2025, and will close on the Thursday before classes begin (Aug.
+28).
 We accept late enrollments on a case-by-case basis.
+Email Operations@logosonlineschool.com about a possible late enrollment.

 Selecting Classes

-How do parents decide which classes to take?
+How do parents decide which classes to enroll their children in?

-THIS page of the website has our recommendations for what classes to take at each grade level.
+This page of the website provides our recommendations for classes to take at each grade level.
 These are not set in stone, though.
-Parents should carefully read the course descriptions and consider if a class is a good fit for their student.
+Parents should carefully read the course descriptions and consider if a class is a good fit for their students.

-For specific help in Humanities, Math, English, Latin, and Spanish...keep reading on this page.
+If you need help deciding placement for Humanities, Math, English, Latin, and Spanish, keep reading on this page.

-And if you are still not sure what to take, you may call or email our advisors for help (those numbers and addresses are back at the top of the page).
+If you are still unsure about what to take, please call or email our advisors for assistance (contact information is located at the top of this page).

 How do parents decide in which INTEGRATED HUMANITIES to enroll their student?